1. Two players, the cargo ship's side vs attackers. There are twice as many attackers as defenders.

 The piece is not captured.

-6a.
-The attackers win if they can capture the king before he escapes.
-The king is captured when the attackers surround him in all four cardinal points.
+The cargo ship is captured when the attackers surround it on all four cardinal points.

 6b.
-If the attackers surround the king and ALL remaining defenders, then they win, as they have prevented the king from escaping.
+If the attackers surround the cargo ship and ALL remaining defenders, then they win, as they have prevented the cargo ship from escaping.

 The attackers win by encircling all defenders.

 8. If a player cannot move, he loses the game.

 9. If it is not possible to end the game, fx. because both sides have too few pieces left, it is a draw.